omerbsezer/Fast-Pytorch/README.md

 This repo aims to cover Pytorch details, Pytorch example implementations, Pytorch sample codes, running Pytorch codes with Google Colab in a nutshell.

+## Running in Colab
+- Three way:
+   - Clone or download all repo, then upload your drive root file ('/drive/') -

 ## Table of Contents:
 - :fire:[Fast Pytorch Tutorial](#pytorchtutorial)
   - [Pytorch Playground](#pytorchplayground)